dhurst78/PersonalTrading/README.md

 Data is recorded as daily fractional changes in USD, using market closing prices, ie 0.1 = 10% change.

-The trading system adopts long positions in US and UK stocks.
-Long positions in index and commodity trackers are used for hedging purposes.
+The trading system adopts positions in US and UK stocks.
+Positions in index and commodity trackers are used for hedging purposes.

 Headline figures (β relative to SP500 index):
 **α** = 13.9%  (annualised)